-Everyone will get a front row seat for this years annual St Patrick’s Festival!
+Everyone will get a front row seat for St Patrick’s Festival 2021!
 Events have been moved online for 2021 as it is currently not possible to gather together.
 Family fun and community spirit are at the heart of every St. Patrick’s Festival, and this year is no different.
 The SPF Óg strand of events for the young and young at heart are sure to delight everyone, no matter where in the world they are!

 The festival theme for this year is Dúisigh Éire – Awaken Ireland.
 Events will take place online from March 12th to 17th.
 There will be stories of our dynamic, modern, diverse culture and celebrations our proud ancient traditions.